What To Do If Your Spouse Is Intentionally Delaying Divorce in Arizona

 Strained Relationships

-With a delayed divorce, you risk further damaging your relationship with your ex, though you might not mind that.
 The bigger risk is the toll it takes on your friends and family, as a decrease in your mental health can prevent you from fully cultivating important connections.
+Sometimes, couples might choose to postpone divorce to try and work through their issues, but this decision can also extend the emotional strain on everyone involved.

 Delayed Closure